-1 • Frequent stormwater outlets must be maintained to prevent erosion at discharge points.
-Visual obstruction, such as shade cloth, around the permitter of the site camp or the site sould be added.
-Waste Management • Separate waste bins/skips that are weather and animal proof must be provided for recyclable waste, general waste and hazardous waste.
-Recovered builder's rubble & green waste may be stockpiled on the ground within the site camp, or in separate skips until removal.
+• The existing toilet facilities on site can be used during the construction phase, or chemical toilets can be provided. • Frequent stormwater outlets must be maintained to prevent erosion at discharge points. • Visual obstruction, such as shade cloth, around the permitter of the site camp or the site should be added.
+Waste Management • Separate waste bins/skips that are weather and animal proof must be provided for recyclable waste, general waste and hazardous waste. • Recovered builder's rubble & green waste may be stockpiled on the ground within the site camp, or in separate skips until removal.
 The waste must be disposed of at a registered waste disposal facility.
 The disposal receipts from the facility must be kept in the Environmental File.
-Ablution facilities, i.e. if chemical toilets are provided, they must be kept on a level surface, secured from blowing over.
+Ablution facilities, i.e. if chemical toilets are provided, they must be kept on a level surface, secured form blowing ever.
+Chemical toilets must be regulated, and the waste dispassed of at an from blowing over.
 Chemical toilets must be regularly emptied, and the waste disposed of at an appropriate wastewater disposal/ treatment site by the Contractor or an appointed service provider.
-Maintenance receipts must be kept in the Environmental File.
-A designated storage area within the site camp that is clearly demarcated must be set aside for the storage of hazardous substances and is to be treated as a no-go zone to unauthorised personnel.
+Maintenance receipts must be kept in the Environmental File. • A designated storage area within the site camp that is clearly demarcated must be set aside for the storage of hazardous substances and is to be treated as a no-go zone to unauthorised personnel.
 Appropriate signage, Material Safety Data Sheets (MSDSs), recently serviced fire extinguishers and spill kits must accompany the hazardous substances. • Drip trays must always be utilised when decanting hazardous substances and when refilling chemical/ fuel storage tanks.
 If any spills do occur, the solid must be excavated and disposed of as hazardous waste.
 Cement is to be mixed on the existing impermeable concrete surfaces or thick plastic sheets or in large buckets that are bunded.
 Any spillage must be cleaned up immediately.
 Cement water is also to be contained in the above manner and allowed to dry out and then disposed of as hazardous waste.
 Environmental File • An environmental file is to be created by the contractor and be situated within the site camp throughout the construction phase and with the applicant thereafter.
-The environmental file is to include the following; A copy of the Environmental Authorisation A copy of General Authorisation or any other relevant permits A copy of the approved EMPr
+The environmental file is to include the following; A copy of the Environmental Authorisation